ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 - [15.
 Process Flow Setup (WIP)](#15-process-flow-setup-wip-) _(ASR_FR_15)
 ## 1. Login [**[↑]**](#table-of-content)
 ### 1.1 Login
-The user can login to the Admin Portal by providing their credential such as Username and Password.
-The system validates the provided credentials and the privileges of the user.
+The portal allows user to provide by providing the credential to login.
+Based on country, single factor or multi-factor credentials (For example, Password, OTP, Fingerprint, iris etc.) are configured.
+The system validates the provided credentials and the role of the user.
 On successful validation, the system allows user to proceed further.

-Note: Based on a country requirement, single factor or multi-factor credentials can be configured.

-If X number (X number is configurable) of unsuccessful attempt is made for login, then user account will be blocked and a respective notification will be sent to the user.
-If the user account is blocked, the system allows the relevant user or super admin to unblock the user account.
+If X number (X number is configurable) of unsuccessful attempts ares made for login, then user account will be locked and a respective notification will be sent to the user.
+If the user account is locked, the system allows the relevant user or super admin to unlock the user account.

 For more details, please refer to <Reset Password, and Forgot Password link to be provided here>